commanderka/udacity/project2_continuous-control/README.md

 # Instructions
 * run train.py to start training.
 After training has finished the trained model checkpoints are stored in the checkpoints folder, the plot is shown and stored as rewardGraph.png.
 Furthermore a simulation of the agent is run in test mode using the best actor net.
+* alternatively the notebook train.ipynp can be used